MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

             "duration": 0.5
           },

-The code below shows how the JSON-files are retrieved with an XMLHttpRequest, and parsed into a javaScript object.
+The code below shows how the JSON-files are retrieved with an XMLHttpRequest and parsed into a JavaScript object.
 We’ve chosen to loop through the notes, and put the MIDI-values, note names, note durations and start time of each note, to arrays.
 We did this to make the workflow later in the process “easier”.
 On the first line, you can see that we build the URL based on “songSelect.value”, and this value is chosen by the user with a dropdown menu.

     // url = "sounds/AlleFugler.json";
       var ourRequest = new XMLHttpRequest();